ArunMichaelDsouza/ng-youtube-embed/README.md

 #### ``start {number}``
 This parameter causes the player to begin playing the video at the given number of seconds from the start of the video.
 If you have a playlist, then this parameter will only work for the first video.
 Supported value is a positive integer.

+#### Youtube iframe embed JS API event parameters

+In order to use these parameters you need to enable the Youtube js api using the ``enablejsapi`` option.

+Check out the Youtube JS API events reference [here](https://developers.google.com/youtube/iframe_api_reference#Events).

+#### ``onready {string}``
+This parameter specifies the scope variable containing the function, which gets fired when the iframe embed player is ready or has finished loading.

+#### ``onstatechange {string}``
+This parameter specifies the scope variable containing the function, which gets fired when the state of the iframe embed player changes.

+#### ``onplaybackqualitychange {string}``
+This parameter specifies the scope variable containing the function, which gets fired when the playback quality of the iframe embed player changes.

+#### ``onplaybackratechange {string}``
+This parameter specifies the scope variable containing the function, which gets fired when the playback rate of the iframe embed player changes.

+#### ``onerror {string}``
+This parameter specifies the scope variable containing the function, which gets fired when an error occurrs in the iframe embed player.

+#### ``onapichange {string}``
+This parameter specifies the scope variable containing the function, which gets fired when the iframe embed player starts receiving API calls.

 #### Deprecated parameters